YgEd/gnuRadioProjects/README.md

-gnuRadio projects/research, hopefully a lot of fun! (also some dying inside from terrible documentation)
+gnuRadio projects/research, hopefully a lot of fun! (also some dying inside from some of GNUradio's terrible documentation)